uriel1998/agaetr/README.md

 `sh ./download-install.sh`
 Install as per the directions, place the location of the binary into `agaetr.ini`.

+#### Pixelfed via toot

+Install and set up [toot](https://github.com/ihabunek/toot/).
+If you already have pipx, this can be as simple as `pipx install toot`.
+Place the location of the binary into `agaetr.ini` if you have not already for Mastodon.
+Create a login for pixelfed as well (`toot login`).
+Note the pixelfed account name to send to using `toot auth`.
+Place this in `agaetr.ini` like so:

+`pixelfed = username@pixelfed.example.com`

 #### RSS via XMLStarlet

 Install [XMLStarlet](https://xmlstar.sourceforge.net/) which may be as easy as